-In addition, Suppliers wishing to submit Bids in the RTC for Energy or Regulation continue to do so.
+In addition, Suppliers wishing to submit Bids in the RTC for Energy or Regulation Service must make provision to receive command and control information from the ISO.
+Those Generators or Suppliers currently providing this capability via a Transmission Owner may continue to do so.
 Those requiring installation of this capability must contract with the ISO or with the interconnected Transmission Owner and must comply with applicable ISO or Transmission Owner data and other technical requirements.